 Total gross household income must be at or below 200% of the Federal Poverty Income Guidelines.
 Use our Income Calculator, or the chart below, to find out if your gross (before tax) income is within the range of eligibility for the program.

-Open from October 1, 2024, through September 30, 2025, for service that is off or in threat of termination.
+Open from October 1, 2025, through September 30, 2026, for services that are off only.

 Grants are dispersed on a first come, first serve basis to eligible applicants while funding is available.